Optimal Diffusion Auctions: Optimal Approximation Mechanisms

 In practice, we can set different shifting functions based on the estimations of valuations and structures.
-To provide us with ideas on how to set a shifting function, we calculate the theoretical values of CWM's and CWM-SRP's expected revenue in structure profiles with $n\in\{3,4\}$ and also evaluate these methods through experiments on simulations and real-world data.
-The results are summarized in the Appendix.
+To provide us with ideas on how to set a shifting function, we evaluate these methods through experiments in the next section.